Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The remote and Primitive Way is always full of surprises as I was to find out.
 There is no such thing as a "short" or "easy" day on it!

-Fonsagrada has everything you could possibly need, so I did not place the numerous places for eating on the map, only the one where we ate in the center of town.
+A Fonsagrada has everything you could possibly need, so I did not place the numerous places for eating on the map.
 There are few opportunities in-between, so a stocked pack is very helpful on this day!

 However the final stretch into A Fonsagrada is a surprisingly strenuous uphill where you gain 120 meters (400 feet) as you enter town.
 Part of the frustration is that you can see the city in the distance, long before you arrive!
 And so it is!